 Oxford Reading Tree has taught millions of children to read… and to love to read.
 Rooted in reading for pleasure and with systematic phonics at its heart, Oxford Reading Tree’s well-loved characters, breadth and unrivalled support give you everything your children need to become confident readers!

-During 2019/20 we have spent much time looking at, and reorganising our phonics provision and matching reading books to the stages of phonic development.
+During 2019/20 we spent time looking at, and reorganising our phonics provision and matching reading books to the stages of phonic development.
 This should aid the accuracy and consistency of our phonics delivery so resources are carefully matched to each stage of phonics development.
 This has been a whole school process.

 What is Phonics?